norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 ## The limits of prompt engineering
 The lion's share of language model Engineering coverage has been devoted to _prompt engineering_, or crafting the content we submit in a turn so that it produces the most desirable outcome.
 An entire ecosystem has rapidly developed around prompt design, from prompt engineering classes to prompt exchange marketplaces - all from the idea that with the "perfect prompt" you can coax the "perfect output" a language model.

 Henry, Sandler's character in _50 First Dates_, may have been one of the earliest prompt engineers.
 Early in the film Henry falls in love with Lucy and agrees not to tell her about her injury, instead wooing her anew each day.
 His daily "prompts" to re-win her heart begin abysmally, with most ending in rejection.
 Over time, his technique evolves until Lucy falls for him day after day.
-We see this same example in countless language model demos, where a meticulously crafted prompt to visualize analytics for a dataset, or generate a cover letter.
+We see this same example in countless language model demos, where a meticulously crafted prompt is used to visualize analytics for a dataset or generate a spot-on cover letter.

 But how useful is this prompting, really?
-In the movie, Henry finally addresses that a life of infinite first dates is an extremely limited one, and he decides to tell Lucy about her condition.
-With an LLM, a single "perfect prompt" executed in isolation is just as limited in value.
+In the movie, Henry finally addresses the extreme limitations in a life of infinite first dates, and tells Lucy about her condition.
+With a , a single "perfect prompt" executed in isolation is just as limited in value.
 Complex tasks require many steps, each building on a modified state.
 While prompt engineering is certainly an important piece of the puzzle, it doesn't remotely solve our problem of .

 <sub>*Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NzgzOTgxMSwtMTUzMDg1MzY2NCw2Nz
+eyJoaXN0b3J5IjpbMjkzMTQ3MzgzLC0xNTMwODUzNjY0LDY3OT
-kyNjYzOTAsODUyODU4NDgsLTE4NzcwNjM3OTEsMjE3MjY1MCwt
+I2NjM5MCw4NTI4NTg0OCwtMTg3NzA2Mzc5MSwyMTcyNjUwLC0y
-MjA1MzE3NTU1NywtMjAzMzcyNzE2NSwtMTMyNzIzMjc2NSwtNj
+MDUzMTc1NTU3LC0yMDMzNzI3MTY1LC0xMzI3MjMyNzY1LC02NT
-U3MDY5NDMxLDk0NjY4Mjg3NywxNzA5MDExNTYyLDEyMTkyNTE2
+cwNjk0MzEsOTQ2NjgyODc3LDE3MDkwMTE1NjIsMTIxOTI1MTY0
-NDMsLTE5NDcxMjU0OTgsMTIyMTQ1Nzc5OCwtMjU1NTUyNTE2LD
+MywtMTk0NzEyNTQ5OCwxMjIxNDU3Nzk4LC0yNTU1NTI1MTYsMT
-E4OTE5MjA0MTUsMTQ4MTkxNTcxNiwxMDI1OTU1NzI5LDExNTk1
+g5MTkyMDQxNSwxNDgxOTE1NzE2LDEwMjU5NTU3MjksMTE1OTUz
-Mzk5ODJdfQ==
+OTk4Ml19
 -->